 How to Plant

 Allow enough space (1-1/2 – 3 feet) between plants to permit good sun penetration and air circulation.
-Plant the tomatoes deep in the soil, up to the first set of leaves or deeper.
+Plant tomatoes deep in the soil, up to the first set of leaves or deeper.
 Roots will form all along the stem.
-Water deeply for long periods of time once or twice a week to encourage roots to grow down into the soil.
+Water deeply for long periods of time once or twice a week to encourage roots to reach down into the soil.
 Once the plants are established, start them on a biweekly fertilizer program.

 Tip: In northern climates use Wall O’ Waters to protect transplants from frost and speed production.

-Tomatoes are vines, so they need support to keep the fruit off the ground.
-Tomato cages will support the plant without additional ties as they start.
-But be warned — tomatoes don’t know when they have a good thing going and often outgrow their cages in just a few weeks.
+Tomatoes need support to keep the fruit off the ground.
+Cages will work without additional ties as they start.
+But be warned — they will often outgrow their cages in just a few weeks!
 At that time, use bamboo poles or tree stakes and tie the plants with twine or covered wire (see Plant Supports & Twine).
 Place the twine around a main stem and pull it gently toward the stake.
 Secure the twine to the stake.

 No Bloom – What Happened?

 Tomato plants that receive fertilizer too high in nitrogen will do a couple of things, none of which are good.
 They may not bloom at all, or they may drop the blossoms before the fruit has set.
-In order to prevent this from happening, use an organic fertilizer low in nitrogen or one specifically formulated for tomato plants.
+In order to prevent this from happening, use an organic fertilizer low in nitrogen or one specifically formulated for them.

-Once the plants begin blooming, you may need to hand pollinate, especially if your tomatoes are growing inside a greenhouse where there are no natural pollinators.
+Once plants start blooming, you may need to hand pollinate, especially if your crop is inside a greenhouse where there are no natural pollinators.
 To hand pollinate, you will need a small brush to pick up pollen from one flower and gently transfer it to another.
 Just tip your brush from flower to flower and pretend you are a bee.